hero image

 Biography

 Dr. Charles Tritt is an associate professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 1990.
 He primarily teaches in the biomedical engineering program.
 He began his career as a staff engineer at Proctor and Gamble.
 He returned to school for a master’s degree in biomedical engineering and a Ph.D. in chemical engineering.
 At MSOE he also has served as the interim biomedical engineering program director.
-He coordinates MSOE’s 2+2 transfer program with Manipal University in India.
-He is an ABET program visitor.
+He coordinated MSOE’s 2+2 transfer program with Manipal University in India.
+He is an ABET program visitor and member of the BME Accreditation Activities Committee (AAC).

 Areas of Expertise (5)